 Germination and plant growth from hydroseeding that occurred several years ago is not discernible in some portions of the mitigation area.
-Conditions in the mitigation area remain relatively unchanged since the first quarter of 2023.
+Conditions on the mitigation area remain relatively unchanged since the fourth quarter of 2023.
 Areas that are moderately covered with native and non-native vegetation are concentrated in the southeastern portion of the mitigation area.
 The northern and upper portions of the mitigation area continue to be bare and problematic for establishment of vegetation, primarily because of highly eroded soils, steep slopes, and Boron-toxic soils (See Recommendations section).
 However, there are some small patches of vegetation that have established in the northern-central portion of the mitigation area and include shrubs such as California buckwheat (Eriogonum fasciculatum), deerweed (Acmispon glaber), and California sagebrush (Artemisia californica).

 Native plant coverage is similar to the previous quarterly monitoring reports.
-The southern half of the mitigation area has relatively good coverage of native species, mostly California buckwheat and California sunflower (Encelia californica).
+The southern half of the mitigation area has relatively good coverage of native species, mostly California buckwheat and California sunflower (Encelia californica), which was in flower during the first quarter of 2024.
 Established laurel sumac (Malosma laurina) individuals are present as well.
-A majority of native shrub species were in their vegetative state or setting seed, while California buckwheat was in full flower during the monitoring event.
+A majority of native shrub species were in their vegetative state, while California sunflower was in full flower during the monitoring event.
 The native vegetation coverage is assumed to be a direct result of seeding; however, some natural recruitment of native plant species is apparent based on the various sizes of shrubs and the presence of California sunflower seedlings within the understory.
 Due to rocky (hydrophobic) soil conditions, soil erosion and Boron-toxic soils on the northern-half and upper portions of the mitigation area, minimal plant growth is present.
 Due to the lack of plant establishment in these areas, erosional features have become prominent, especially following recent above-average rainfall events.